cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/stream.rst

    * - ``200 OK``
      - The event either successfully created a stream or the stream already exists
    * - ``403 FORBIDDEN``
-     - The stream already exist with a different Kerberos principal
+     - The stream already exists with a different Kerberos principal

 .. rubric:: Example
 .. list-table::